ZacharyWesterman/paisley/README.md

 - `null`, equivalent to Lua's "nil"
 - Strings with interpolation allowed, `"some text"`
 - Strings with NO interpolation, `'some text'`
+- Multi-line strings with interpoation, `"""some text"""`
+- Multi-line strings with NO interpolation, `'''some text'''`
 - Variables, `var_name`, `x`, etc.
 - The "parameter list" variable, an array containing any values passed to the current subroutine, `@`
 - The "command list" variable, an array containing the names of all allowed commands, `$`